udaygirish/interview_challenge_sufadv/README.md

 and run an inference loop (with untrained weights) on the given dataset of recorded expert demonstrations.
 Pages 1 - 5 of the paper should have all the info you need.

-(While the code for this is open-source, we'll rely on an honor code that you won't copy it ;) Also, your implementation would ideally be simpler.)
+(While the code for this is open-source, we'll rely on an honor code that you won't use it ;) Also, your implementation would ideally be simpler.)

 ## Context / Assumptions